 While you may have physically left, your mind is still stuck back home, in work or in other issues.

 Travelling too fast has become more of an issue in recent years with everyone trying to cram entire cities into a few days and whole countries into a couple of weeks or less.
 While this is still undoubtedly better than the regular 9-5, there’s no question that this is a high-stress, high-workload environment.

 So, what the hell can we do to avoid burnout hitting us?
 That’s what this guide is here to do.
 First, we’ll start by looking at the symptoms of burnout and what can cause them on the road.
 And then, we’ll get into how to cure these symptoms and how to avoid burnout completely.

-So if you’re after a more relaxing, enjoyable and fulfilling backpacking experience, keep reading.
+So if you’re after a more relaxing, enjoyable and fulfilling travel experience, keep reading.